osogbotecho/VueBinaryTree/README.md

 # Vue-tree
   Implementing Binary Tree in vue.
-  Based on a certian requirements;
+  Based on a certian requirements

 ## Project setup